-The programme is an evolution from Horizon Europe and will include three main pillars and a cross-pillars section:
+The programme is an evolution from Horizon 2020 and includes three main pillars and a cross-pillars section:

-Pillar 1 – will include the following programs –
+Pillar 1 – includes the following programmes –

-- European Research Council (ERC) will enable the most excellent researchers to push the frontiers of knowledge to tackle economic and social challenges.
+- European Research Council (ERC) enables the most excellent researchers to push the frontiers of knowledge to tackle economic and social challenges.

-- The Marie Skłodowska-Curie fellowships and exchanges will help the best talent, young researchers, to expand on their knowledge and skills through international, intersectoral, and interdisciplinary mobility.
+- The Marie Skłodowska-Curie fellowships and exchanges help the best talented and young researchers to expand on their knowledge and skills through international, intersectoral, and interdisciplinary mobility.

-- The Joint Research Centre (JRC) will provide the Commission's science and knowledge service and dedicated research.
+- The Joint Research Centre (JRC) provides the Commission's science and knowledge service and dedicated research.

-Pillar 2 - will support collaborative research relating to societal challenges and also reinforces technological and industrial capacities through thematic clusters that address the full spectrum of global challenges.
-The second pillar will include the following clusters:
+Pillar 2 - supports collaborative research relating to societal challenges and also reinforces technological and industrial capacities through thematic clusters that address the full spectrum of global challenges.
+The second pillar includes the following clusters:

-- Health cluster will tackle challenges such as the coronavirus pandemic, the extension of clinical trials, innovative protective measures, virology, vaccines, treatments and diagnostics, and the translation of research findings into public health policy measures.
+- Health cluster tackles challenges such as the coronavirus pandemic, the extension of clinical trials, innovative protective measures, virology, vaccines, treatments, and diagnostics, and the translation of research findings into public health policy measures.

-- Civil Security for Society - ill support the implementation of EU policy priorities relating to security, including cybersecurity, and disaster risk reduction and resilience.
-In addition, it will build on lessons learnt from the COVID 19 crisis both in terms of preparedness and capacity building for crises.
+- Civil Security for Society supports the implementation of EU policy priorities relating to security, including cybersecurity, disaster risk reduction, and resilience.
+In addition, it builds on lessons learned from the COVID 19 crisis both in terms of preparedness and capacity building for crises.

-- Digital Industry and Space cluster will strengthen European capacity in central digital, industrial and space technologies, and support a competitive, digitised and circular European industry.
+- Digital Industry and Space cluster strengthens European capacity in central digital, industrial, and space technologies, and supports a competitive, digitised and circular European industry.

-- Climate, Energy and Mobility cluster will scale up R&I resources in climate-related domains
+- Climate, Energy and Mobility cluster scales up R&I resources in climate-related domains

-The European missions is a new instrument that will be introduced as part of pillar 2.
-It will focus on ambitious, time-bound and achievable goals to deliver on common European goals.
-The five missions that were approved will aim at achieving by 2030, 3 million lives saved from cancer diseases, 100 climate neutral cities, healthy oceans, seas and internal waters, healthy soils and food, and regions resilient to climate changes.
+The European missions is a new instrument introduced as part of pillar 2.
+It focuses on ambitious, time-bound, and achievable goals to deliver on common European goals.
+The five missions that were approved, aimed at achieving by 2030, 3 million lives saved from cancer diseases, 100 climate-neutral cities, healthy oceans, seas, and internal waters, healthy soils and food, and regions resilient to climate changes.

-In addition, a number of European Partnerships will encourage wide participation of partners from public and private sectors, covering critical areas such as energy, transport, biodiversity, health, food and circularity.
+In addition, a number of European Partnerships are encouraging wide participation of partners from public and private sectors, covering critical areas such as energy, transport, biodiversity, health, food, and circularity.

 Pillar 3 - The European Innovation Council (EIC).
-The EIC, will receive over €10 billion in budget to provide support for emerging and breakthrough innovations by small and medium-sized enterprises (SMEs), start-ups, and midcaps.
-It will complement the European Institute of Innovation and Technology (EIT) - building eecosystems by connecting with regional and national innovation actors.
+The EIC is receiving over €10 billion in budget to provide support for emerging and breakthrough innovations by small and medium-sized enterprises (SMEs), start-ups, and midcaps.
+It complements the European Institute of Innovation and Technology (EIT) - building ecosystems by connecting with regional and national innovation actors.

-And A Section called ‘Widening participation and Strengthening the European Research Area’.
+And a cross-pillars section called ‘Widening Participation and Strengthening the European Research Area’.

-Horizon Europe will increase its impact by working closely together with other EU programmes and policies, such as InvestEU, Erasmus+, EU Cohesion Policy, Digital Europe, European Structural and Investment Funds, Connecting Europe Facility, and the Recovery and Resilience Facility.
+Horizon Europe is increasing its impact by working closely together with other EU programmes and policies, such as InvestEU, Erasmus+, EU Cohesion Policy, Digital Europe, European Structural and Investment Funds, Connecting Europe Facility, and the Recovery and Resilience Facility.

-Horizon Europe Strategic Plan 2021-2024 will guide the development of work programmes in the covered period.
+Horizon Europe Strategic Plan 2021-2024 guides the development of work programmes in the covered period.

 For Horizon Europe Novelties click here